marcusyoung/pgRouting/drive_time_polygons/readme.md

 The buffer polygons can be displayed in QGIS direct from PostgreSQL.
 Set a filter to show only certain polygons.

-These are 10km network buffers for Axminster, Honiton, Feniton and Whimple railway stations.
+These are 10km drive distance network buffers for Axminster, Honiton, Feniton and Whimple railway stations.

 ![Example network distance buffers](drive_distance.png)